johnsaigle/cosmwasm-security-dojo/README.md

+My solutions for the dojo challenges are in `<challenge-path>/src/tests/poc.rs`

+Progress:
+- [x] 02
+- [ ] 03
+- [ ] 04
+- [ ] 05

+_I saw the solution for 01 because I found the Medium write-up before I found this repo.
+---

 # The CosmWasm Security Dojo :japanese_castle:

 Welcome to **[Oak Security](https://oaksecurity.io)'s CosmWasm Security Dojo** :japanese_castle:, where all apprentices studying CosmWasm smart contracts are welcome :cyclone:.
 This Dojo teaches common security vulnerabilities in CosmWasm smart contracts.